 Marketing costs depend on where your clients come from—do they hear about you online, in the local press, or via word of mouth?

 Your marketing budget should account for a quality, mobile-responsive website (including hosting, and whether you’ll design it yourself or hire someone to do it for you).
-You may also factor in social media advertising costs, as well as listing fees for websites like Treatwell.
+You may also factor in social media advertising costs, as well as listing fees.

 You might also consider the cost of making flyers, posters, or business cards; or hosting or attending beauty industry events and shows.